A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 Of course, the absolute best way to determine whether or not a plugin is right for you is to actually test it in a live, safe environment.
 A real WordPress install.
 Plugins react differently in different contexts, with comments, users, content, and themes and plugins to conflict with.
 So your best bet is to install a live test site and just start using them.

 You can install WordPress just like you would any other.
-Preferably on a live server, in a subdomain or subdirectory, using the famous 5 minute install.
-The only difference is, when you’re entering your database credentials into wp-config.php, make sure you scroll down to:
+Preferably on a live server, in a subdomain or subdirectory, using the famous 5-minute install.
+The only difference is that when you’re entering your database credentials into wp-config.php, make sure you scroll down to:

 define( 'WP_DEBUG', true );